Kaleta-25/Bank-Customer-Churn-Prediction-Supervised-Learning-ML-/README.md

 Build a model with the maximum possible F1 score.
 To pass the project, you need an F1 score of at least 0.59.
 Check the F1 for the test set.
 Additionally, measure the AUC-ROC metric and compare it with the F1.

-# Data description

-The data can be found in /datasets/Churn.csv file.
-Download the dataset.

 ## Features

 RowNumber — data string index